Mbarmem/Grafana.Dashboard/README.md

    URL: http://192.168.1.252:8086
    Database: docktelegraf
 ```
-###### 192.168.1.252 is the IP address of the server running InfluxDB and 8086 is the default InfluxDB port. docktelegraf is the database which was set earlier under telegraf.
+###### 192.168.1.252 is the IP address of the server running InfluxDB and 8086 is the default InfluxDB port. docktelegraf is the database which was set earlier under telegraf config.

 <img widht=1200 height=1000 src="assets/gr_docktelegraf.png">

 4. Click Save & Test.
 If all your settings are correct you should see **Data source is working** message.

 <img widht=330 height=230 src="assets/gr_docktelegraf_conf.png">
+---

 ##### Varken (Plex Ecosystem)